hoanganhngo610/deep-river.ecml-pkdd.2023/index.md

 For any developer who wants to contribute to `River` or `deep-river`, or employ either of these two packages within their research work, we recommend a high level of familiarity with version control via `Git`, functionalities of `GitHub` (e.g. pull requests, issues, a discussion, GitHub Actions) and code formatters in Python (`flake8`, `black`, `isort`, etc.).

+# Prior offerings

+Up to date, to the authors' knowledge, there has been **no** presented tutorial involving either of the following elements:

+- A detailed investigation into the problem of fairness and interpretability of online machine learning algorithms in general.
+This will be the main emphasis in our introduction to data stream machine learning, accounting for approximately **50%** of the first part of the tutorial.
+- In-depth demonstrations of the developing process i.e. on how to develop new algorithms within `River`, `deep-river` and how actual previous problems and solutions during the process were resolved.

+  This will be followed up by a presentation of the development  and maintenance roadmap of the framework, which is one of the most crucial parts of any open-source projects.

+  In other words, this tutorial will be more aimed at developers.
+- The topic of online deep learning will be investigated thoroughly, not only as a literature survey but it is also put into practical contexts, using `deep-river`.
+This also serves as the first formal introduction to the software package since its inaugural version in late August 2022.

+Previously, there has been only **two** editions of a tutorial briefly that briefly introduced stream machine learning and `River`'s related use cases, including:

+- First offering:
+  - **Title:** Online Clustering: Algorithms, Evaluation, Metrics, Applications and Benchmarking using River.
+  - **Conference:** The 26th Pacific - Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2022).
+  - **Time and location:** May 16<sup>th</sup>, 2022, Chengdu, China (presented remotely due to COVID-19 restrictions).
+  - **Number of participants:** Unknown.
+Due to the COVID-19 prevention measures and time differences, the tutorial is presented online with a pre-recorded video.
+- Second offering:
+  - **Title:** Online Clustering: Algorithms, Evaluation, Metrics, Applications and Benchmarking.
+  - **Conference:** The 28th ACM SIGKDD Cofnerence on Knowledge Discovery and Data Mining (KDD '22).
+  - **Type:** Lecture-style tutorial.
+  - **Content:** Publicly available within [the tutorial's website](https://hoanganhngo610.github.io/river-clustering.kdd.2022/) and [the conference's proceedings](https://dl.acm.org/doi/10.1145/3534678.3542600).
+Within the [Related materials](https://hoanganhngo610.github.io/river-clustering.kdd.2022/related-materials.html) part of the tutorial's website, all related information can be found, including presentation slides, demos and source code.
+  - **Time and location:** August 14<sup>th</sup>, 2022, Washington DC Convention Center, Washington, DC, United States.
+  - **Number of participants:** Approximately 50 participants.

+However, the proposed tutorial will be of a total difference from the two editions mentioned previously, regarding both the content and level of practical detail.
+This will also be the **first time/edition** that this tutorial will be presented.

 # Related materials

 For all related materials, including presentation slides, demos, source code, related papers and any other piece of information, please visit [this page](./related-materials.html).